IoT platform market as seen by the analysts

 Figure 2: Gartner/Forrester/Navigant IoT Venn Diagram

-Should you use an IoT platform?
+Should You Use an IoT Platform?

-should be using an IoT platform.
-They allow for you to focus on higher-value
+Yes.
+If you manufacture or operate devices, then yes, you should be using an IoT platform.
+They allow you to focus on higher-value things instead of infrastructure and scalable services.

-Should you build an IoT platform?
+Should You Build an IoT Platform?

-No. That is an unequivocal no. Unless you have a mandate to “quickly destroy as much
+No. That is an unequivocal no .
+Unless you have a mandate to “quickly destroy as much

 shareholder value as possible” you should not be building an IoT platform.